stringandstickytape/MaxsAiStudio/README.md

 - Speak your message.
 - Click "Stop Recording" to end the recording and automatically transcribe it to text using Whisper.
 - The transcribed text will be added to the input area.
+- A low-pass filter is applied to the audio for improved quality.

 ### 7. Image Input